Pre-Development – Initiating Software as a Medical Device (SaMD) Project

 please feel free to contact us, use the form below.

-Above we have discussed the Pre-Development phase of Product Life Cycle and Software Development Life Cycle.
-Should you wish to talk to us about supporting you in such a project, please check out one of the below links.
+Above we have discussed the Pre-Development phase of Product Life Cycle as well as Software Development Life Cycle.
+In order to talk to us about supporting you in such a project, please check out one of the below links.

 Let’s talk about your project